 downloaded from the Data Select service.
 This is done by the

-rover download
+rover download command.

-Indexing for Ingest - The mseedindex
+Indexing for Ingest - The mseedindex command is used to

-and later steps can be omitted with --no-ingest
+and later steps can be omitted with --no-ingest.

 Ingest - Each block of indexed data is added to the

 repository.
-This is done by rover ingest
+This is done by rover ingest, which takes the byte

 offset and length of the block and appends that data to the